astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 The dataset that we work on that in this tutorial is the `MNIST <http://yann.lecun.com/exdb/mnist/>`__ dataset probably the most famous dataset in computer vision because of its simplicity!
-The main dataset consist of 60000 training and 10000 test images.
-However there might be different setups for these images.
-The one we use is the same in the test set but we split the training set to 55000 images as train and 5000 images as validation set in the case that using cross-validation for determining some hyper-parameters is desired.
+The main dataset consists of 60000 training and 10000 test images.
+However, there might be different setups for these images.
+The one we use is the same in the test set but we split the training set to 55000 images as train and 5000 images as the validation set in the case that using cross-validation for determining some hyper-parameters is desired.
 The images are 28x28x1 which each of them represent a hand-written digit from 0 to 9.
 Since this tutorial is supposed to be ready-to-use, we